fcurella/django-push-demo/README.md

 2. Open the javascript console.
 3. Open a python interpreter (within your virtualenv).

-To send a Server Side Event:
+To send a Server-Sent Event:

     >>> from django_sse.redisqueue import send_event
     >>> send_event('myevent', 'text')